istopwg/pwg-books/ippguide/printers.md

 Printers in IPP are objects that represent real or virtual (for saving, emailing, etc.) output devices.
-Printer objects provide attributes that describe the *status* of the printer (printing something, out of paper, etc.), the *capabilities* of the printer (what paper sizes are supported, can the printer reproduce color, can the printer staple the output, etc.), and *general information* about the printer (where the printer is located, the URL for the printer's administrative web page, etc.)  Printers also manage a queue of print jobs.
+Printer objects provide attributes that describe the *status* of the Printer (printing something, out of paper, etc.), the *capabilities* of the Printer (what paper sizes are supported, can the Printer reproduce color, can the Printer staple the output, etc.), and *general information* about the Printer (where the Printer is located, the URL for the printer's administrative web page, etc.)  Printers also manage a queue of print jobs.

 ### Printer Status Attributes

-Printers provide two main status attributes: "printer-state" and "printer-state-reasons".
-The "printer-state" attribute is a number that describes the general state of the printer:
+Printers have two main status attributes: "printer-state" and "printer-state-reasons".
+The "printer-state" attribute is a number that describes the general state of the Printer:

-- '3': The printer is idle.
+- '3': The Printer is idle.
-- '4': The printer is processing a print job.
+- '4': The Printer is processing a print job.
-- '5': The printer is stopped and requires attention.
+- '5': The Printer is stopped and requires attention.

-The "printer-state-reasons" attribute is a list of strings that provide details about the printer's state:
+The "printer-state-reasons" attribute is a list of strings that provide details about the Printer's state:

 - 'none': Everything is super, nothing to report.
-- 'media-needed': The printer needs paper loaded.
+- 'media-needed': The Printer needs paper loaded.
-- 'toner-low': The printer is low on toner.
+- 'toner-low': The Printer is low on toner.
-- 'toner-empty': The printer is out of toner.
+- 'toner-empty': The Printer is out of toner.
-- 'marker-supply-low': The printer is low on ink.
+- 'marker-supply-low': The Printer is low on ink.
-- 'marker-supply-empty': The printer is out of ink.
+- 'marker-supply-empty': The Printer is out of ink.

-The string may also have a severity suffix ("-error", "-warning", or "-report") to tell the clients whether the reason affects the printing of a job.
+The string may also have a severity suffix ("-error", "-warning", or "-report") to tell the Clients whether the reason affects the printing of a job.

 > Note: The [IANA IPP registry](https://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml#ipp-registrations-4)
 > lists all of the registered strings for the "printer-state-reasons" attribute.
 > All strings are in English but can be localized using message catalogs
-> provided by each printer.
+> provided by each Printer.

-Many printers also provide status attributes for alerts ("printer-alert"), consumables ("printer-supply", "printer-supply-description", and "printer-supply-info-uri"), input trays ("printer-input-tray"), output trays ("printer-output-tray"), and so forth.
+Many Printers also provide status attributes for alerts ("printer-alert"), consumables ("printer-supply", "printer-supply-description", and "printer-supply-info-uri"), input trays ("printer-input-tray"), output trays ("printer-output-tray"), and so forth.